 Identifying the 3rd party cyber risks with a score is only the first step.
 Being able to validate the accuracy of that score, identifying detailed actions to improve that score and communicate those effectively with your partners is the key to reducing the risk to your business.

 Next generation cyber risk management provides the ability to easily collaborate with your third parties to communicate about threats and assign tasks to remediate them through a single platform.

 Many organizations already conduct some level of cyber risk assessments, which is great.
 But here’s the problem: Most only undertake such exercises once.
 Next generation third-party cyber risk management takes into account that organizations evolve, and therefore constantly evaluates critical risk areas and adjusts as needed to give you an accurate assessment at any point in time.

 Next generation third-party cyber risk management is a powerful weapon that every business should have in their arsenal.
 But according to Varonis, only 5% of companies’ folders are properly protected, on average.

 Given that data breaches exposed 4.1 billion records in the first half of 2019, the start of a new decade is the perfect opportunity to upgrade to a new, multidimensional approach to your cyber risk management.

-Contact us today to discuss next generation third-party cyber risk management for your company.
+Request a demo to discuss next generation third-party cyber risk management for your company.